Ultimate Guide

 If you’re ready to get WhatsApp API and take advantage of these features, here’s what you need to apply for access.

-Requirements to Apply for WhatsApp Business API Access
+What You Need to Apply for WhatsApp Business API Access

 It is compulsory for businesses to have a Meta Business Portfolio (formerly known as Meta Business account) and a phone number.
 You can either use a free virtual phone number provided by Meta or purchase your own number.
 Do note that these virtual numbers are given by WhatsApp and are associated with a US country code.
 They also cannot be used for calling and texting beyond WhatsApp.